mvysny/mvysny.github.io/_posts/2022-12-11-kotlin-native-lessons-learned.md

 To be honest, JVM doesn't offer direct support for serial ports either; you have to use a 3rd party library which then goes native and brings the massive JNA dependency.

+EDIT: would be interesting to see what kind of support does kotlinx-io offer.

 ## REST client